Digital-Scholarship-NUS-Libraries/biodiversitystories/Tapioca/README.md

        license="CC BY-NC, digitised by NUS Libraries"
        fit="contain">

 After the Occupation, tapioca was even more unpopular to the layperson.
 As historian Paul Kratoska puts it, “The Malayan population had not eaten well under Japanese rule, and people wanted to be liberated not only from Japan but also from tapioca.”[^20] Thus, the food shortages post-occupation could no longer be remedied by tapioca.
 A <span data-click-image-zoomto="-61,369,305,228">1946 *Malaya Tribune* editorial</span> advised, “Everywhere we see the ruins of gardens torn up with gay abandon during the delirious days immediately following the reoccupation.
-These gardens should be replanted at once with green vegetables and even the despised tapioca.”[^21] However, between December 1945 to April 1946, the area used for cultivating tapioca dropped from 133,000 acres to 99,000 acres.[^22] Once again, tapioca cultivation was on the downturn in Singapore.
+These gardens should be replanted at once with green vegetables and even the despised tapioca.”[^21] However, between December 1945 to April 1946, the area used for cultivating the crop dropped from 133,000 acres to 99,000 acres.[^22] Once again, tapioca cultivation was on the downturn in Singapore.
 <param ve-image
        url="Tapioca/media/Malayan_Tribune.png"
        title="Spectre of Famine"